SAP Articles

 Example: An SAP project starts with standard modules.
 Halfway through, executives request additional custom workflows, thinking it’s “just a small change.”
 Suddenly, development time doubles, and the project falls apart.

-3. Budget and Time Aren’t Infinite
+3. Budget and Time are Fixed.

 Executives want results.
 If a project keeps missing deadlines or burning through budget, patience runs out.
 Risk assessment helps prevent unnecessary rework and wasted spending.